10+ Best Family-Friendly Local Breweries in Metro Atlanta

 Location: 2323 Defoor Hills Rd., Atlanta

 A non-alcoholic ginger soda is very popular with kids, who are welcome to visit with parents.
-Lots of places to play games like cornhole and shuffleboard are available.
+Lots of places to play games, like cornhole and shuffleboard are available.
 Leashed dogs are invited, too.
-Also, visit the huge second location, Monday Night Brewing Garage near the Westside BeltLine Trail.
+Also, visit the brewery’s second location, Monday Night Brewing Garage near the Westside BeltLine Trail.

 Location: 670 Trabert Ave.
 NW, Atlanta

 This all-ages brewery in Woodstock is especially kid-friendly on Sundays.
-Whole family events, like game nights, bring together kids, parents, and grandparents around entertaining board games and drinks.
+Whole family events, like game nights, bring together kids, parents and grandparents around entertaining board games and drinks.
 Look for their locations in Canton and Smyrna, too.

 Location: 1015 Grant St. SE, Atlanta